 Our solar system is quite a marvel, consisting of the sun and several other celestial bodies.
 The largest of these celestial bodies are the 8 planets orbiting the sun due to the gravitational force of the sun and their own rotation about their axes.
 There is one more celestial body which is of importance to us, the Moon.
 The moon orbiting the earth is believed to be one of the reasons why the earth is a viable platform for the sustenance of life.
-This is all through an interference of gravity.
+This is all through the interference of gravity.

 Just as the earth exerts a gravitational force on the moon, the moon exerts its gravitational force on our planet.
-Even though the moons gravitational pull is too slight when compared to the earth’s gravity it still does have certain effects on our planet.
+Even though the moons gravitational pull is too slight when compared to the earth’s gravity, it still does have certain effects on our planet.

 The rise and fall of the tide in the sea and even in lakes (upto an extent) is a predictable effect of the moon’s gravitational pull.
 High tide is where the moon’s pull is the strongest as that part of the earth is closest to the moon and a high tide is also experienced on the end furthest away from the moon as due to the effect of inertia.
 The in-between stage between the two points results in low tide.